 People of the Philippines v.
-Maria Ressa and Rappler (Manila Regional Trial Court, the Philippines).
-Representing award-winning Filipino journalist facing over 100 years in prison in Manila based on spurious charges including ‘cyber-libel’.
-In 2021, Maria was awarded the Nobel Peace Prize for her ‘courageous fight for freedom of expression in the Philippines’.
+Maria Ressa and Rappler (Manila Regional Trial Court, Philippines).
+International counsel for Filipino journalist facing decades in prison in Manila based on spurious charges and a conviction for ‘cyber-libel’.
+In 2021, Ms Ressa was awarded the Nobel Peace Prize for her ‘courageous fight for freedom of expression in the Philippines’.
 Maria Ressa and Amal Clooney’s interview with CNN can be accessed here and here.
 Additional media coverage is available here (NYT), here (Guardian) and here (Guardian).
 Amal Clooney’s op-eds and interviews with Maria can be accessed here (Washington Post) and here (CPJ) and press releases from the legal team are available here and here.

 Khadija Ismayilova v.
 Azerbaijan (European Court of Human Rights).
 Represented award-winning journalist subject to politically-motivated prosecution by the Azeri regime following her reporting of corruption by the President and his family.
 The European Court ruled in her favour and she was released in 2016.
 Further information can be accessed here, here and here.

 Prosecutor v.
 Mohamed Fahmy (Cairo Court of Appeal and Egypt Supreme Court).
 Represented journalist from Al Jazeera English television network detained in Egypt following an unfair trial for the crimes of ‘terrorism’ and ‘fake news’.
 Fahmy was released in 2015.
 Media coverage can be accessed here, here, here, here, here and here.

 Sweden v.
 Assange (City of Westminster Magistrates' Court, London).
 Represented Julian Assange, head of Wikileaks, in extradition proceedings.